Hypfer/Cybele/docs/devices/MiSmartKettle.md

   "productId": 275
 }
 ```
 The correct productId is required for this to work.
-Yours might be different.

-Known values are:
-* 131
-* 275
+Check the table above.

 ## MQTT